shubhamgoyall/Scientific-Calculator/README.md

 Process
 ---------------
--  Solve all trigo and log functions,if present
+-  Solve any trigo and log functions, if present.
--  Evaluate the expression using shunting yard algorithm
+-  Evaluate the expression using shunting yard algorithm.

 Steps
 ---------------